Why Data Backup is Essential

 Jenny is the owner of a boutique marketing firm with ten full-time employees and a number of freelancers.
 They specialize in building marketing plans for institutions such as banks and hospitals.
 At the time of the cyber attack, they were above average in terms of their security preparations.

-First, a bit of context.
 Jenny’s agency used Office 365 in the cloud for every aspect of their agency – email, word processing, document sharing, and more.
 This allowed their freelance users to access and add to their entire repository of documents while working from home.
-If a freelancer left the company or was hired, it was easy to provision and deprovision them.
+If a freelancer left the company or was hired, it was easy to provision and de-provision them.
 Meanwhile, much of their security was handled on the Microsoft platform – Jenny’s workers were mostly responsible for keeping their passwords secure.

-Early on a Monday morning, Jenny Smith on a business trip.
-She got an email that looked like this:
+Early on a Monday morning, Jenny was on a business trip.
+She received an email that looked like this:

 The email contained the Microsoft letterhead, used the Microsoft font, and contained a message that was certain to raise Jenny’s eyebrows – her payment for Microsoft Office had been declined.
 It conveniently included a login portal where Jenny could put in her correct payment information.